Certificate in Psychoanalysis

 BGSP’s original training program, the post-graduate Certificate in Psychoanalysis provides full academic and clinical training to practice psychoanalysis.
 Until recently, with the inception of the doctorate in psychoanalysis, the Certificate was the highest credential in the field of psychoanalysis, leading to the term, “certified psychoanalyst.”
 In fact, the academic and clinical studies in the Certificate and clinical Psya.D. programs are very similar.
 However, the doctoral program provides more research training and emphasizes generating research as well as clinically training to become a psychoanalyst.

-Like the clinical Psya.D. program, the Certificate program in Psychoanalysis takes the psychoanalyst-in-training beyond the process of understanding how people develop their emotional and mental lives, into the realm of entering and intervening in the unconscious life of clients.
-The student explores the full range of character structures and psychopathology, integrating academic study with casework to understand patients’ repetitions, defenses, resistances, and symbolic communications.
-In clinical supervision, students learn to use the transference and countertransference responses to work constructively as analysts.
-Psychoanalytic research studies foster the student’s discipline to examine clinical data systematically, strengthening the process of making valid inferences from observations.
+The Certificate program takes candidates through the process of understanding how people develop their emotional and mental lives, into the realm of entering and intervening in the intrapsychic life of clients.
+The Certificate candidate explores the full range of character structures and psychopathology, integrating academic study with clinical work to understand patients’ repetitions, defenses, resistances, and symbolic communications.
+In clinical supervision, candidates learn to use their own countertransference responses to understand the transference and to work constructively as psychoanalysts.
+Psychoanalytic research studies foster the candidate’s discipline to examine clinical data systematically, strengthening the process of making valid inferences from observations.

 Course of Study

-Students in Pre-Candidacy complete a three semester Fieldwork Externship, which provides direct contact with regressed patients in mental hospitals or comparable settings, giving students the opportunity to observe extremes of pathology at the earliest levels of fixation or regression.
-The fieldwork externship provides the opportunity to learn how to develop the basic skills in establishing a therapeutic relationship with clients in regressed states.
-It fosters an ability to read the client’s contacts, responses to stimulation, and symbolic communications while observing the emotional responses induced in oneself.
+Prior to beginning psychoanalytic practice under supervision, certificate candidates participate in a two-semester fieldwork program, which provides direct contact with regressed patients in mental hospitals or comparable settings, giving students the opportunity (a) to observe extremes of pathology at the earliest levels of fixation or regression and (b) develop basic skills for establishing a therapeutic relationship with regressed or narcissistic clients.
+The fieldwork experience fosters an ability to read the client’s contacts, responses to stimulation, and symbolic communications while observing the emotional responses induced in oneself.
 These skills are basic to working with people at all levels of functioning.
-The experience culminates in a presentation of fieldwork cases and completion of a case study paper.
+The fieldwork experience culminates in a clinical oral and written presentation of cases.

 Therapy Center Internship

-Once accepted to Candidacy, students apply to begin their Therapy Center Internship.
-During the internship, students work with three or more analytic cases (at least weekly) under supervision for the duration of Candidacy (minimally three years).
-Candidates enroll in the clinical seminar appropriate to their level of training, beginning with Case Management and progressing through advanced psychoanalytic seminars.
+After completing the fieldwork program, students apply to begin their Therapy Center Internship.
+During the internship, students work with three or more analytic cases (at least weekly) under supervision for the duration of their studies (minimally three years).
+Candidates enroll in the clinical seminar appropriate to their level of training, beginning with Case Management and progressing through advanced psychoanalytic seminars, in which they remain until graduation.
 Initially, students engage in group supervision; they then choose individual control supervisors, one of whom covers only the primary control case.
 (A “control case” is the term used for a case studied under close supervision.)

 Candidates present their work with cases to the clinical faculty at two points during training: once after 25 hours of control supervision, for the Clinical Case Review, and again at the end of their studies, for the Final Clinical Presentation.
-The Clinical Case Review is a time for the candidate to gain feedback on clinical work, including case formulations, patient dynamics, and countertransference resistances, in order to work more productively towards the Final Clinical Presentation.
-The Final Clinical Presentation focuses on the single case study of the control case.
+The Clinical Case Review is a time for the candidate to gain formal feedback on clinical work, including case formulations, patient dynamics, and countertransference resistances, in order to work more productively towards the Final Clinical Presentation.
 This phase of the program takes from three to six years depending on the pace at which the student develops a caseload and progresses in meeting clinical and academic requirements.

 Psychoanalysts study the unconscious level of mental functioning through making valid inferences from the stream of verbal and behavioral responses comprising human behavior, whether individually or in groups.
 Psychoanalytic research projects address a question about underlying motivation and conflict, about what leads to change in psychic functioning, about resistances to change, and a variety of other questions of interest both clinically and theoretically.
 In working with a patient, the analyst has the opportunity to make multiple observations over time under similar conditions while intruding minimally into the patient’s presentation of their experience and conflicts.
 Each case may be an in depth study, in itself contributing to the knowledge base on a particular pathology or character structure.
 For this reason, the Certificate research curriculum and final project focus on the single case study of the control case, in which a research question is posed which targets the central dynamics of the case.
 Inferences are backed up by evidence drawn from systematic observations of the analytic process, with particular attention to the transference-countertransference data.